 - kosher salt & freshly ground pepper, to taste

 - 1 pound cod or haddock, cut into 1 to 2 inch pieces

 - 1 1/2 pound jumbo shrimp, peeled & deveined

 - 1 lemon, cut in wedges (for serving)

 Heat 2 tablespoons olive oil in a large saute pan or stock pot (of at least 4 1/2 quart capacity) over medium heat.

 Add onion and fennel.
 Cook, stirring frequently, for 8 to 10 minutes until tender and translucent.
 Add tomato paste and garlic; cook while stirring for 1 minute.
 Add wine and Pernod (if using), cook while stirring for 2 minutes.

-Add the stock, tomatoes, bay leaves, thyme and potatoes.
+Add the stock, tomatoes, bay leaves, thyme, and potatoes(or turnips).
 Increase the heat to medium-high.
 Once the mixture comes to a boil, reduce heat and simmer for 25 to 30 minutes or until vegetables are tender.

 Meanwhile, in separate bowls, toss the fish with 1 tablespoon of the olive oil and the shrimp with the remaining tablespoon of olive oil.
 Season both lightly with salt and pepper.